peddrovictor/peddrovictor/README.md

 And...
 - 🔭 Currently working as a freelancer
 - 🎓 Bachelor in Information Systems
-- 💬 Talk to me about JavaScript, HTML, CSS, SQL, Flutter or whatever.
+- 💬 Talk to me about JavaScript, HTML, CSS, SQL, Flutter or whatever, I would really love to be able to help.
 - 📫 How to reach me victorpeddro@gmail.com
 - ⚡ Fun fact: I really love online games
 - Live in Brazil